"Central theme, the most important thing.

 - Homestuck: Teamwork is necessary for survival and is more important than our petty differences.

 - A recurring idea in the Walkyverse is hypocrisy.
 It's most obvious in Character Development, where someone will realise they've been acting hypocritically, but it also shows up in smaller ways - Mike's favoured technique for inducing suffering is pointing out when someone is being hugely hypocritical (usually by painfully enforcing their own logic), one-shots in Shortpacked! tend to focus on hypocritical fan logic, etc.

-- The Order of the Stick: Teamwork and trust are key to victory - the more people trust each other and are willing to cooperate, the more effective they are, even bad guys.
-People who cannot afford trust their allies such as Lord Shojo, think they don't need others to help solve their problems like Miko or V in the "Don't Split the Party" arc or just want to do what they want, not thinking about their teammates like Belkar get in trouble.
+- The Order of the Stick: Teamwork and trust are key to victory - the more people trust each other and are willing to cooperate, the more effective they are, even the bad guys.
+People who cannot afford to trust their allies, such as Lord Shojo, think they don't need others to help solve their problems, like Miko or V in the "Don't Split the Party" arc, or just want to do what they want, not thinking about their teammates like Belkar, and perhaps Xykon will get in trouble.
 Also, Deconstruction of Dungeons & Dragons stereotypes by putting them in contrast with a realistic racial conflict.

 - Another theme is the nature of power, and what it means to use this effectively and wisely.
 A recurring thread through the plot is characters who are supposedly more powerful being undone by their supposedly weaker opponents, often because the powerful get overconfident and/or limit themselves to brute force where the less powerful are forced to apply creativity and intelligence and exploit unforeseen flaws and weaknesses to solve their problems.